If you are thinking about walking the Camino de Santiago, we answer your questions to help you take the first Camino step.

 It is also possible to cycle most of the Camino routes which will allow you to cover more ground but we only recommend this if you are experienced.

-It is up to you but if this is the first time you experience the Camino, you’d probably like to meet fellow pilgrims and enjoy the unique atmosphere of the Camino Frances or Camino Portugues for instance.
+It is up to you but if this is the first time you experience the Camino, you will probably like to meet fellow pilgrims and enjoy the unique atmosphere of the Camino Frances or Camino Portugues for instance.

-If you are looking for an off the beaten track Camino trip, there are many other routes you can explore such as the Camino de Invierno.
+If you are looking for an off the beaten track Camino trip, there are many other routes you can explore, we’d suggest for instance walking the Camino de Invierno.

-How fit do I need to be for the Camino?
+Q6.
+How fit do I need to be to walk the Camino?

-What are the accommodation options on the Camino?
+Q7.
+What are the accommodation options walking the Camino?

-You can find all kind of kind of accommodation options along the Camino Frances, ranging from public hostels to private hostels, guesthouses and hotels.
-Accommodation on the least known Camino routes can be limited however.
+You can find all kinds of accommodation options along the Camino Frances, ranging from public hostels to private hostels, guesthouses and hotels.
+Accommodation on the least known Camino routes can be limited, however.

 Read our blog post about accommodation here for more details: Camino de Santiago accommodation options.

 The ‘crecendial’ or pilgrim passport is a document issued by the Cathedral or your local St James Association that you can stamp along the way.
 You will need to show it at the Pilgrims Office in Santiago in order to receive your Compostela certificate.